 If you have been invited to interview, congratulations!
 The faculty, students, and staff of the University of Washington School of Medicine look forward to welcoming you to the School and introducing you to its programs.

-Interview panels for candidates from Wyoming, Alaska, Montana, and Idaho include one to two committee members from their state and one Washington member.
-This format can vary depending on availability of interviewers and reapplications (Re-applicants are screened and interviewed by committee members who have not seen the applicant’s earlier application(s).
+Interview panels for candidates from Wyoming, Alaska, Montana, and Idaho include two committee members from their state and one committee member from another site.
+This format occasionally varies depending on availability of interviewers and reapplications (Re-applicants are screened and interviewed by committee members who have not seen the applicant’s earlier application(s)).

 Specifically, the interviewers will try to determine the following: